Supporter liaison officer: Responsibilities

 SD Europe summarises the main areas of work as dialogue, service and prevention.
-It is important to note that the role is proactive, rather than reactive, and that while preventing violence is one of the goals of an SLO, as soon as violence occurs, the SLO should not intervene but leave matters to police and stewards.
+The role is proactive, rather than reactive, and that while preventing violence is one of the goals of an SLO, as soon as violence occurs, the SLO should not intervene but leave matters to police and stewards.
 The appearance of SLOs in Swedish football has been cited by the Swedish Football League and Swedish police as a major contributor to a 20 percent reduction of crowd disorder.

 Outside association football

 In 2015, Doncaster R.L.F.C. was the first Rugby Football League club to appoint an SLO.

 Luleå HF became the first Swedish ice hockey club to employ an SLO in June 2017.